rgitrepo/kubernetes-beginner-to-pro/docs/day4/sidecar-vs-init-containers.md

 In this tutorial, we will delve into the concepts of Sidecar and Init Containers in Kubernetes.
 We will explore their differences, use cases, and how they interact with other components within a Kubernetes cluster.
 By the end of this guide, you will have a comprehensive understanding of how to implement and utilize these containers effectively.

+**Important Note:**
+An **interview question** that might be asked is related to the version of Kubernetes in which Sidecar Containers were introduced.
+Sidecar Containers were introduced in the **beta phase in Kubernetes version 1.29**.
+This is an important detail to remember, especially for interviews.

 [Back to TOC](#table-of-contents)

 ---